Do You Know Your Rights as a Nebraska Father?

 In family law cases, it is often assumed that the mother is entitled to preferential treatment when it comes to children.
-In the past several years, however, courts have taken a stronger stance at giving fathers their due rights and pushing harder for equality between fathers and mothers.
-Whether a couple is divorcing or has never been married, it is important that the best interest of the children always be at the forefront of the case.
+In the past several years, however, courts have taken a stronger stance about giving fathers their due rights, pushing harder for equality between fathers and mothers.
+Whether a couple is divorcing or has never been married, it is important that the best interests of the children always be at the forefront of the case.

-Our family law attorneys at Monzón, Guerra & Chipman in Lincoln, Nebraska, are also dedicated to helping fathers exercise their rights, ensuring that parenting time and child support are appropriately arranged.
+Our family law attorneys at Monzón, Guerra & Chipman, Attorneys At Law, in Lincoln, Nebraska, are also dedicated to helping fathers exercise their rights, ensuring that parenting time and child support are appropriately arranged.

 Once DNA analysis has been completed and the child’s father has been determined, the court can then decide how child custody will be split between the parents and how the state child support guidelines will be applied in the case.

 Fathers have rights.
 Our lawyers have more than 40 years of combined legal experience handling a wide variety of family law issues, including standing up for fathers’ rights.
-To learn more about how we handle these cases, contact our law firm online or call us at today.
-We offer consultations and are sensitive to the needs of our clients.
-We offer Spanish language services.
+To learn more about how we handle these cases, contact our law firm online or call us at 402-979-8703 today.
+We offer confidential initial consultations and are sensitive to the needs of our clients.
+We also offer Spanish language services.